sgneha/letsConnect/Process followed.md

     • only returns spmething when it matches

     • removing likes check if its been liked or not then unlike it and returm all the likes of the post

+##### Adding and removing comments

+    • put id of the post
+    • create a new comment
+    • new comment is just an object,we are not making a collection